By using this site, you agree to the Privacy Policy and Terms of Use.

 Sourdough Bread Preparation Method

-Sequence: refresh starter to peak → autolyse (flour + most water) → incorporate levain + salt → bulk ferment with scheduled folds → pre-shape and bench rest → final shape and cold proof → score and bake in a steamy environment.
-The following steps include target sensations and objective signs for each stage so timing adapts to dough behavior rather than rigid clocks.
+Sequence the bake: refresh starter to peak → autolyse (flour + most water) → add levain and salt → bulk ferment with folds → pre-shape and bench rest → final shape and cold proof → score and bake with steam.
+Each step uses observable signals so timing adapts to dough behavior.

 Starter Management